alex-kalanis/kw_files/README.md

 2.)
 Add some external packages with connection to the local or remote services.

 3.)
-Connect the "kalanis\kw_mapper\Records\ARecord" into your app.
-Extends it for setting your case.
+Connect the correct processing libraries from "kalanis\kw_files\Processing" into your app.
+The correct one depends on your storage.

 4.)
 Extend your libraries by interfaces inside the package.